Yorkie hair needs daily grooming just like us!

-A Tail of Yorkie Hair
+A Tail of the Yorkshire Terrier’s Coat

 Yorkie hair vs fur: a Yorkie’s coat is among the many things that make them a special breed.
 Because of the length and thickness of the strands, Yorkshire terriers’ silky hair is more like human hair than fur.
 Just another reason to love these beautiful dogs.
-This means that they’re a great pet for dog-lovers who are allergic to fur, but it also means that Yorkie hair needs to have daily care and grooming, and it changes how the dogs interact with various climates.
+This coat type means that they’re a great pet for dog-lovers who suffer from an allergic reaction to fur, but it also means that Yorkie hair needs to have daily care and grooming, and it changes how the dogs interact with various climates.
 This article will help you identify the type of coat your Yorkie has, as well as the best way to maintain it.

-Cold Weather Challenges for Yorkies Now because of their single coat of hair, Yorkie’s have a hard time adjusting to the cold weather.
+Cold Weather Challenges for Yorkies Now because of their single coat of hair, Yorkies have a hard time adjusting to the cold weather.
 This means that when winter rolls around if you live in a cold dry place, you should prepare yourself to warm up your best friend.
-A Yorkie may experience higher appetite during the winter months and a decreased desire to exercise in the cold.
+A Yorkie may experience a higher appetite during the winter months and a decreased desire to exercise in the cold.
 This is perfectly normal, just make sure when your dog does want to walk, they’re well wrapped up.
 Besides, the snow is the perfect excuse to get your cute puppy in a sweater!